How-to: Design a new animal shelter, Part 2

 Whether you’ll be relying on private donations, government funds or a combination of funding sources, you need to have a good idea of how much money you’ll need—and a plan for how you’ll get it.

-For a realistic estimate of the costs, you should meet with a shelter design expert early in the planning process, says C. Scott Learned, founder of Learned Design, an animal care facility engineering and interior planning firm in Connecticut.
+For a realistic estimate of the costs, you should meet with a shelter design expert early in the planning process, says C. Scott Learned, founder of Design Learned, an animal care facility engineering and interior planning firm in Connecticut.
 “One mistake I see a lot is a client will go to a local contractor, architect or banker and say, ‘I want to know how much it’s going to cost to build this.’”
 But someone who doesn’t understand shelters’ special requirements isn’t qualified to provide an accurate estimate, he says.

 Construction costs are just part of the total expense, adds Shelly Moore, CEO of the Humane Society of Charlotte in North Carolina.
 There are also legal fees, permitting fees, and moving and fundraising costs.
 If you’re planning a significantly larger or more sophisticated facility, you also need to think about the impact on your annual operating budget.
 To care for more animals or to implement new programs, you’ll need to hire additional staff and grow your volunteer program.